 I have always found it – and even now find it – very difficult to call myself a poet or call my writings poems.
 (Which is why I most often refer to them as writings, pieces, verse, etc.) While I cannot say exactly where my reluctance stems from, I suspect it has to do with my ideas about both poetry and poets.

-Let me close by invoking Bendre, one of the greatest lyric poets to have ever lived.
+I will close by invoking Bendre, one of the greatest lyric poets to have lived.
 The story goes that Bendre, already a living legend, was engaged in answering the questions of a group of school children.
-One among them, a young girl, made bold to ask, “Ajja, how many poems do I need to write to become a poet(ess)?” to which Bendre is supposed to have asked, “Sister, how many children do you need to bear to become a mother?”
+One among them, a young girl, made bold to ask, “ajja, how many poems do I need to write to become a poet(ess)?” to which Bendre is supposed to have asked, “tangi, how many children do you need to bear to become a mother?”

-It is a comfort to me to be able to say that I have written at least one poem.
+It is a comfort to me to be able to say that I have birthed at least one poem.